For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 This example opens an inline checkout for a one-time item. customerAuthToken and savedPaymentMethodId are passed to Paddle.Checkout.open(), so the customer is presented with the option to pay with the passed saved payment method when they open checkout.

-Work with saved payment methods
+Work with payment methods

-Let customers manage their saved payment methods by:
+Let customers manage payment methods by:

 • Linking to the customer portal